-Of course, once you arrive, then you still need to figure out transportation between the airport and Galveston island.
+That means once your flight arrives, you still need to figure out transportation between the airport and Galveston island.
 Thankfully, a cottage industry has sprung up to provide cruise passengers reliable transportation between the two points.
 However, while there are a number of options including taxis, shuttles, Uber/Lyft, etc., they all charge different amounts.

-The cheapest transportation option we’ve found, Galveston Limousine offers regularly scheduled service between both Houston airports and the Galveston cruise port.
-Services run every 1-2 hours, depending on the day of travel.
-If you book online ahead of time, the rate is $40 per person round trip for service to/from Houston Hobby and $50 per person round trip for Houston Intercontinental service.
+The cheapest transportation option we’ve found, Galveston Limousine offers regularly scheduled shuttle service between both Houston airports and the Galveston cruise port.
+If you book online ahead of time, the rate is $50 per person round trip for service to/from Houston Hobby and $70 per person round trip for Houston Intercontinental service.

 The good thing about rideshare services is that you don’t have to wait for a scheduled departure time.
 It’s ready whenever you are.
 As well, you don’t have to share your car with anyone else, unlike an independent shuttle.

 One thing to note is the Lyft currently is allowed to access the Port of Galveston to drop-off and pick-up.
 Uber is not, but can still drop off passengers right near the port, allowing you to walk the short distance to the terminal.

 For more on getting from Houston to the Galveston port, read our port transportation page.

 More on Cruising From Galveston

 Getting to the Port of Galveston — Transportation options from airports and the Galveston area to the cruise port.
 Everything you need to know to get to the port and start your vacation.

 Galveston Cruise Guide — Never sailed from the Port of Galveston?
 We have everything you need to know from terminal information to transportation, parking, and more.

 Galveston Hotels with Cruise Shuttles — Need a hotel with a ride to the port?
 These hotels all offer shuttle service to cruise passengers who stay.